Prior to arrival to UNI:

 Can I travel outside of the U.S. during breaks?

-Yes, but make sure you have a valid travel signature on your I-20 or DS-2019 form and check to see that your F-1 or J-1 visa will be valid for your re-entry into the U.S. If you have any questions, please ask the Immigration and Visa Coordinator, Ross Schupbach email@example.com, at least 2 weeks before you plan to travel.
+Yes, but make sure you have a valid travel signature on your I-20 or DS-2019 form and check to see that your F-1 or J-1 visa will be valid for your re-entry into the U.S. If you have any questions, please ask the the Immigration and Advising Coordinator, Ross Schupbach email@example.com, at least 2 weeks before you plan to travel.

 During the semester at UNI: